scorpionjacky/linux-kernel/boot/multiboot_2.md

     jmp error
 ```

-We use the cmp instruction to compare the value in eax to the magic value.
-If the values are equal, the cmp instruction sets the zero flag in the FLAGS register.
-The jne (“jump if not equal”) instruction reads this zero flag and jumps to the given address if it's not set.
-Thus we jump to the .no_multiboot label if eax does not contain the magic value.
+We use the `cmp` instruction to compare the value in `eax` to the magic value.
+If the values are equal, the `cmp` instruction sets the zero flag in the [FLAGS register](https://en.wikipedia.org/wiki/FLAGS_register).
+The `jne` (“jump if not equal”) instruction reads this zero flag and jumps to the given address if it's not set.
+Thus we jump to the `.no_multiboot` label if `eax` does not contain the magic value.

-In no_multiboot, we use the jmp (“jump”) instruction to jump to our error function.
-We could just as well use the call instruction, which additionally pushes the return address.
-But the return address is not needed because error never returns.
-To pass 0 as error code to the error function, we move it into al before the jump (error will read it from there).
+In `no_multiboot`, we use the `jmp` (“jump”) instruction to jump to our error function.
+We could just as well use the `call` instruction, which additionally pushes the return address.
+But the return address is not needed because `error` never returns.
+To pass `0` as error code to the `error` function, we move it into `al` before the jump (`error` will read it from there).

 🔗CPUID check

-CPUID is a CPU instruction that can be used to get various information about the CPU.
+[CPUID](https://wiki.osdev.org/CPUID) is a CPU instruction that can be used to get various information about the CPU.
 But not every processor supports it.
-CPUID detection is quite laborious, so we just copy a detection function from the OSDev wiki:
+CPUID detection is quite laborious, so we just copy a detection function from the [OSDev wiki](https://wiki.osdev.org/Setting_Up_Long_Mode#Detection_of_CPUID):

 ```asm
 check_cpuid: